Chubb, Hunt rush Browns past Texans 10-7 in wild weather

 Chubb returned from a stint on injured reserve and scored a touchdown early in the fourth quarter — topping 100 yards rushing along with teammate Kareem Hunt — and the Browns pushed through rough weather for a 10-7 win on Sunday.

-Chubb's biggest play came on Cleveland's final drive when he reeled off a 59-yard run with 1:07 left and then smartly ran out of bounds at the 1-yard line instead of scoring so the Texans, who were out of timeouts, wouldn't get the ball back.
+But Chubb's biggest contribution came on Cleveland's final drive when he reeled off a 59-yard run with 1:07 left and smartly ran out of bounds at the 1-yard line instead of scoring so the Texans, who were out of timeouts, wouldn't get the ball back.

 Browns coach Kevin Stefanski had delivered the code — “no mas” — to Cleveland's huddle in case any player was about to score.
 It was no surprise that Chubb, who doesn't like to talk about himself, followed instructions perfectly.